 The Best Cards

-Despite its relatively small 25,000-point sign-up bonus, the Starwood Preferred Guest American Express card is probably your best bet for earning an award flight to Australia or New Zealand.
+With its outstanding 75,000-point sign-up bonus, the Starwood Preferred Guest American Express card is probably your best bet for earning an award flight to Australia or New Zealand.
 That’s true for two reasons: You’ll get a 5,000-point bonus for every 20,000 points that are transferred to a frequent flyer program and you can transfer your points to over 30 different airlines.
 In other words, it’s an extremely flexible card that rewards you for using points with airline partners.